pedi10/introtoflutterui_umee/tutorials/login_walkthrough.md

 1. Add an `ElevatedButton` widget for the login action.
 2. Use the `style` property to customize the button’s appearance (e.g., background color, text style).
     - To use custom Color, we can use the format `0xff`+`hexcode`. hex code of the color must be without `#`.
-3. Add a child, which a `Text`.
+3. Add a child, which is a `Text` that display the button title.
 4. Wrap the button in a `Container`.
-Use `double.infinity` to set its width to  highest possible width, which the `loginCard`.
+Use `double.infinity` to set its width to  highest possible width, which is the `loginCard`.
-5. Prepare the button for functionality, such as handling a press event.
+5. `onPressed` is used for the button for functionality when it is clicked. we will fill this in step 8 with our logics.

 ```dart
 Widget loginButton() {